 Faculty and staff are encouraged to participate in community engagement efforts.
 Please read more about the programs available to you and how you can make an impact on society.

 Gateway to Exploring Mathematical Sciences (GEMS):

-The Gateway to Exploring Mathematical Sciences program (GEMS) is a once monthly, Saturday morning workshop designed to get young students excited about math and science.
-The GEMS program is designed to reach 7–11th grade students who may have an interest in mathematics or science.
-The workshops present mathematics and science applications in an exciting way that catch young students’ interest from the surrounding areas.
-Professors, undergraduates and graduate students from each of the six colleges in the Claremont Consortium take part in the GEMS program, thus offering the incoming students, their parents, and teachers a chance to meet and work with the large variety of excellent and award winning faculty, staff, students and alumni at the Claremont Colleges.
+The Gateway to Exploring Mathematical Sciences program (GEMS) is a once-monthly, Saturday morning workshop designed to get young students excited about math and science.
+GEMS is designed to reach eighth, ninth and tenth grade students who may have an interest in mathematics or science.
+The workshops present mathematics and science applications in an exciting way that catches young students’ interest from the surrounding areas.
+Professors, undergraduates and graduate students from all of the Claremont Colleges take part in the GEMS program, thus offering incoming students, their parents, and teachers a chance to meet and work with excellent and award winning faculty, staff, students and alumni.
 The GEMS program helps excite the interests and curiosity of young students and shows them how amazing and satisfying the mathematical sciences can be.

 The Sacred SISTAHS math and science conference is an enriching experience for African American girls ages 12 to 18.
 A diverse selection of conference speakers will share life experiences that inspired their development, their work and their dreams.